oddtexan/old-VBA-challenge/README.md

 # VBA-Challenge

+# Please find attached, the SCREENSHOTS of results with names 2018.png, 2019.png and 2020.png AND SCRIPT FILE with the name Multiyear Stock Data.vb for the code.

 ## Purpose
 In this project we use VBA scripting to analyze generated stock market data.
 We loop through all the data one time in order to collect an entire dataset.